owohai/kaomoji/src/compilations/README.md

 ## (ʘᗩʘ’) 🧨💥💥

 Be prepared to be blown away, quite literally.
-No, like seriously, your browser might have a hard time viewing in the browser.
+No, like seriously, your browser might have a hard time viewing the compiled files.
 It is recommended to download (& verify!) the latest release from [here](www.google.com)

 > Verify the release?! (￢￢)?
 >